Bertrand256/dash-masternode-tool/doc/config-masternodes-a.md

 ### Step 1

-Open the Trezor native wallet at https://wallet.trezor.io in the Chrome browser and enter your PIN/passphrase if enabled (it is highly recommended to enable both when setting up your Trezor).
+Open the Trezor native wallet at https://wallet.trezor.io in the Chrome browser and enter your PIN/passphrase if enabled (it is highly recommended enabling both of them when setting up your Trezor).

 ### Step 2